Gokztechz/Migration/README.md

 ## Procedure:
 ### How to Enable File sharing in VirtualBox.
 Step 1.
 Install Guest Additions on the Guest machine.

 Step 2.
 Configure File Sharing on VirtualBox.

-Step 1.
-Install Guest Additions on the Guest machine.
 1. Start the Virtuabox Guest Machine (OS).
 2. From Oracle's VM VirtualBox main menu, select Devices > Install Guest Additions *